-In 2011, MISO approved a portfolio of 17 different transmission projects across the MISO North, Central and East footprint, the costs of which were regionally shared across the MISO footprint at the time.
-The projects, referred to as multi-value projects or "MVP" projects 15 had a wide variety of goals, including to:
+In 2011, MISO approved a large portfolio of backbone regional transmission projects-the last such group approved until the 2022 LRTP projects described above.
+This portfolio included 17 different transmission projects across the MISO North, Central and East footprint, and the costs of which were regionally shared across the MISO footprint at the time.
+The projects, referred to as multi-value projects or "MVP" projects had a wide variety of goals, including to: